citp/privacy-policy-historical/u/un/und/undercovertourist.com.md

 By using this site, you signify your assent to UndercoverTourist.com Privacy Policy.

-If you do not agree with this policy, please do not shop on our site.
+If you do not agree with this policy, please do not visit our site.
 No data transmission over the Internet can be guaranteed to be 100% secure.

 We will strive to protect your personal information, however InsiderGuide.com, LC cannot ensure or warrant the security of any information you transmit to us or from our online products or services & you do so at your own risk.